 If, like us, you’re desperate for something to keep you going this winter, then look no further because we have the most amazing news for you.
 If you’re a Love Island fan, a The Batchelor fan, or an insert any dating show name here fan, but you’ve always wanted queer representation then prepare yourself, because a queer and lesbian dating show has arrived!

 American queer filmmaker Nicole Conn, creator of A Perfect Ending and More Beautiful For Having Been Broken, is pleased to present a new dating show featuring queer women competing for love.

-Titled Coming Out For Love, the show will premiere on 14 February this year, with two episodes launched together.
+Titled Coming Out For Love, the show will premiere on 14 February this year, with the launch of episode one.
 This is the perfect cozy watch for a casual Valentine’s celebration with a partner, or if you want something to stick your teeth into with your gal pals.
 The show will be hosted by super successful lesbian model, actress, LGBTQ+ activist and all out icon Jessica Clark, who, by the way was the smoking hot lead in Usher’s Burn music video (shout out to our 00s RnB fans).

 Coming Out for Love Trailer

 Coming Out For Love (COFL) will showcase sixteen queer women living together in a beautiful Palm Springs villa, the Palm Palace.
 They will be participating in a combination of physical and emotional challenges every week, in the hopes of winning keys to unlock the heart of Season One’s first Single, none other than the gorgeous influencer and activist Amber Whittington.